 C. Image Processing

 The data and 3D imaging process of the 32 transect files was collected after the survey.
-After data collection, the individual files were uploaded to a windows laptop PC and processed using GSSI’s RADAN 6.6 software GSSI’s RADAN 6.6 software allows the archaeology team to process the data in four important aspects, which are: zero correct, background removal migration, and gain equalization.
+After data collection, the individual files were uploaded to a windows laptop PC and processed using GSSI’s RADAN 6.6 software.
+GSSI’s RADAN 6.6 software allows the archaeology team to process the data in four important aspects, which are: zero correct, background removal, migration, and gain equalization.

 The zero correct technique was used to remove the section of data that occurs before the direct wave.
 This process or technique insured that while doing the analysis of the data, only the data that was obtained from the ground being directed exposed to the waves was used.
 Then there is the background removal process which removes the signal to noise accuracy throughout the files where the noise is removed for consistency in data.
 After the background removal process, hyperbolic diffraction patterns were reduced or eliminated using the migration feature.
 Removal of the hyperbola tails represented the location more accurately and in some cases the size of the target.
 The gain is the amplification of the Radar signal.
 The equalization process will be applied to the data set to ensure the gain throughout each transect is consistent.